Breastfeeding is Best!

 You Both Have to Learn How to Do This

 Even though it's the most natural thing in the world.
 Give it time and you'll both become experts.
+However if you can't for whatever reason, then that's OK too.

-I really didn't have a clue!
+I Really Didn't have a Clue!

 But I stuck with it and became an expert!